TPZ-CORE/tpz_core/README.md

 | id                                         | n/a                   | Displays your player character online source ID through a notification.  | No |
 | job                                         | n/a          | Displays your player character job and job grade through a notification.         | No |

-- The ace permission: `tpzcore.all` Gives permissioms to all commands and actions (FOR ALL OFFICIAL PUBLISHED FREE SCRIPTS).
+- The ace permission: `tpzcore.all` Gives permissions to all commands and actions (FOR ALL OFFICIAL PUBLISHED FREE SCRIPTS).

 - All the commands and descriptions and permissions are fully configurable.